Introduction

 For this project we use

-• 3 m4.xlarge type nodes for our AWS EMR cluster.
+3 m4.xlarge type nodes for AWS EMR cluster.

 Design

-• Load the loan tracker metrics into our data warehouse.
+Load the loan tracker metrics into your data warehouse.

-• Lastly we use Metabase for visualization of our loan tracker metrics.
+- Metabase handles the visualization of your loan tracker metrics.

 Deploy AWS infrastructure

-To set up our AWS infrastructure we run the setup_infra.sh script in our project.
+To set up your AWS infrastructure.
+Run the setup_infra.sh script in your project.

 ./setup_infra.sh {your-bucket-name} # e.g ./setup_infra.sh my-bucket-project

 The default region set for this project is us-west-1 .
-You can modify the region to your own region in the infra_variables.txt. file and setup_infra.sh file in your project directory.
+You can modify the AWS region to your preferred region in the infra_variables.txt. file and setup_infra.sh file in your project directory.

 The setup script sets up the following components.

-After the script finish running you can log in to your
+After running the script you can log in to your:

 aws redshift describe-clusters --cluster-identifier sde-batch-project --query 'Clusters[0].Endpoint.Address' --output text